peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ## Constructors

 * `ERational​(EInteger numerator,
-         EInteger denominator) ERational`<br>
+         EInteger denominator)`<br>
- Initializes a new instance of the ERational class.
+ Deprecated.
+Use the Create method instead.
+ Use the Create method instead.

 ## Methods